jrandj/redhat/README.md

 1. Configuration Files

+	* The Ansible configuration files are taken from the below locations in order:
+		* ANSIBLE_CONFIG (environment variable)
+		* ansible.cfg (in the current directory)
+		* `~/.ansible.cfg` (in the home directory)
+		* `/etc/ansible/ansible.cfg`

+	* A configuration file will not automatically load if it is in a world-writable directory.

+	* The ansible-config command can be used to view configurations:
+		* list - Prints all configuration options
+		* dump - Dumps configuration
+		* view - View the configuration file

+	* Commonly used settings:
+		* inventory - Specifies the default inventory file
+		* roles_path - Sets paths to search in for roles
+		* forks - Specifies the amount of hosts configured by Ansible at the same time (Parallelism)
+		* ansible_managed - Text inserted into templates which indicate that file is managed by Ansible and changes will be overwritten

 1. Use provided documentation to look up specific information about Ansible modules and commands

 ### Install and configure an Ansible control node